Showing all 9 results

 How Authentic Are Falchion Sword Replicas Online?

-At MedievalCollectibles.com, the dimensions and weight are accurate on every piece, so you get a Medieval weapon that is actually balanced and fun to hold instead of just pretty to look at.
+At MedievalCollectibles.com, the dimensions and weight are accurate on every piece, so you get Medieval weapons that are actually balanced and fun to hold instead of just pretty to look at.

 For example, you can get a Medieval falchion sword with a blade of high carbon steel for cutting, and a steel pommel and guard.